gaima8/terraform-github-repository/README.md

   - [**`org_advanced_security`**](#attr-security_and_analysis-org_advanced_security: *(**Optional** `bool`)*<a name="attr-security_and_analysis-org_advanced_security"></a>

     If your GitHub Organization has split licensing for Advanced Security you can have Security and Analysis on non-public repositories.
 Otherwise Security and Analysis operates on all public repositories.
+Currently there is no known way to automatically detect this.

     Define `org_advanced_security` as true to give more visibility options.